-Lawyer and business executive who served as president of Amtrak and was appointed by United States President
+Lawyer and business executive who served as president of Amtrak and was appointed by United States President Lyndon B. Johnson to the position of United States Secretary of Transportation.

 After graduating from the University of Florida in the early 1940s, he served during World War II in the U.S. Army Air Forces.
 After returning from the war, he earned his law degree from the University of Virginia.